liquidprompt/liquidprompt/README.md

 Liquid prompt is distributed under the GNU Affero General Public License version 3.

-* Cannot easily change the colors of features having different state colors (like the colormap of the load or the colors of the branch name).
 * detached sessions only looks for `screen`, a `tmux` support would be nice…
 * Does not display the number of commits to be pushed in Mercurial repositories.
 * Browsing into very large subversion repositories may dramatically slow down